betahikaru/aws-monitor/README.md

 * ```/aws/ec2```
   * countAll: Count of All EC2 Instances.
-  * countRunning: Count of EC2 Instances that is "runngin" state.
+  * countRunning: Count of EC2 Instances that is "running" state.

 ```bash
 % curl -XGET "http://localhost:8080/aws/ec2" | jq .